AliceM80/Alice-EMS/README.md

 # Alice-EMS

+● The code should have relevant tests.
+A linting tool should be used.
+● The project should be deployed in a cloud environment (GCP or AWS).
+● The data should be stored in a database in that cloud environment using the learned ORM libraries.
+● API endpoint should have some level of authentication.

 ## Objectives
 effective employee management system should include key features, such as time and attendance management (e.g., time tracking by way of employee